Alfa Romeo Giulietta Cloverleaf review

 The Alfa Romeo Giulietta Cloverleaf is a stylish five-door performance hatch that adds high quality to typical Italian design flair

-The Cloverleaf is the high-performance version of the gorgeuous Alfa Romeo Giulietta family hatch.
-Pitched against rivals like the Audi A3, Renaultsport Megane and VW Golf GTI, it packs a 235bhp turbocharged 1.8-litre petrol engine into an elegant five-door body.
+The QV (or Cloverleaf) is the high-performance hot hatch version of the gorgeuous Alfa Romeo Giulietta.
+Pitched against rivals like the Ford Focus ST, Renaultsport Megane and VW Golf GTI, it packs a 237bhp turbocharged 1.75-litre petrol engine into a gorgeous five-door body.
 But performance and handling are not quite on a par with its most accomplished rivals, leaving the Cloverleaf feeling more like a fast upmarket hatchback than an out-and-out hot hatch.
-It's definitely a car for style-conscious buyers who like to be different, even if that means they're not behind the wheel of the class leader.
+Following a 2014 update, the Giulietta QV is now only available with a sluggish dual-clutch automatic gearbox – making this a car for style-conscious buyers who like to be different, even if that means they're not behind the wheel of the class leader.

 Italian cars can always be counted on to turn heads, and the Alfa Romeo Giulietta doesn't disappoint.
 The quirky, elongated rear light clusters are the most obvious feature, but other touches like the hidden rear door handles, handsome curving window line, bright silver wing mirrors and neat front end combine to make this the most elegant family hatch you can buy.
-It looks best in red, of course, and the Cloverleaf model's dark grey alloys add a final touch of class.
+It looks best in red, of course, though a 2014 update brought an optional matte grey shade, making it stand out from the crows even more.
 Inside, it's just as impressive, with bold shrouded dials and smoothly integrated air vents pushing the Alfa ahead of humdrum rivals like the VW Golf in the cabin style stakes.

 Alfa Romeo quality has come on in leaps and bound since the dark days of the eighties and nineties.
 That old reputation is proving hard to shake, however.
 There have been no recalls for the Giulietta yet, but some aspects of interior quality are disappointing, with cheap, Fiat-sourced plastics appearing in places.
-The Giulietta has not yet appeared in our Driver Power survey, but its smaller sibling the MiTo was ranked 41st overall in the 2012 Top 100.
-The Cloverleaf scores well for safety, with standard ESP and twin airbags, plus a maximum five-star crash-test rating from Euro NCAP.
+The Giulietta did well in the 2013 survey, but dropped 69 places to finish 76th in 2014.
+While that's not a bad score, the Alfa Romeo brand placed a below-average 21st out of 33 manufacturers.
+The QV scores well for safety, with standard ESP and twin airbags, plus a maximum five-star crash-test rating from Euro NCAP.